Tourism Action Plan

 Tourism NI

-Tourism NI (previously Northern Ireland Tourist Board) has responsibility for the development of tourism product and experience across Northern Ireland and is also responsible for the marketing of Northern Ireland as a tourist destination to visitors within Northern Ireland and from the Republic of Ireland.
+Tourism NI has responsibility for the development of tourism product and experience and is also responsible for the marketing the region as a tourist destination to visitors across Ireland.

 Tourism Ireland